oseyosey/EVE/Data Preprocessing/Classifier/README.md

 # Classifier for Mentality-related Text

-Reuses code from sentiment analysis.
+Reuses code from sentiment analysis to classify whether text is mentality-related or just casual.